4th Workshop on

 • The authors are responsible for the entire content of their paper, including all text and figures.
 While any tool may be used for improving writing and presentation (with due documentation), it is crucial that all content is accurate (i.e., factually correct and aligned with the research presented) and original (i.e., avoids plagiarism), ensuring transparency and maintaining the integrity of the research process.

 Guidelines for Reviewers: To protect the nature of the peer-review process, reviewers are expected to form their opinion about the paper and construct their feedback independently, i.e., without applying any automated analysis or reasoning tools to the workshop submissions.
-The reviewers are strictly disallowed to input the paper PDFs and text snippets from the reviewed paper into any AI-based tool, including LLMs.
+The reviewers are strictly disallowed to input the paper PDFs and text snippets from the reviewed paper into any AI-based tool, including LLMs and AI detection tools.

 Submission Site